 It’s one thing to discover an army of ants on my porch or garage floor.
 But finding ants crawling around my car is where I draw the line.
 It needs to remain blissfully free of insects and other pests.

-But you can fight back against an ant nest in your car without calling pest control.
+But you can get rid of ants in cars and other vehicles without calling pest control.

 With a few readily available household items and the right know-how, you can quickly slam the brakes on an automotive ant infestation.

 Table of Contents

 Before you break out the ant bait, it’s worth asking why these scurrying marauders are parading into your car like it’s a door-buster sale at Best Buy.

 The simple answer is that foraging ants infest cars for the same reason they enter your home.